centaurus22/asciiart/README.md

 # Features
  * Define the ascii text to print.
  * Define the text color.
+ * Define the horizontal starting points for each line of ascii art.
- * Define the vertical and horizontal starting point.
+ * Define the vertical starting point.
  * Define a whole new ascii alphabet.

 # License